 But if heading to France isn’t quite possible at the moment, don’t panic.
 This complete guide to learning French will have everything you need to start learning with all the enthusiasm, confidence and joie de vivre you could ever need!

 Did you know that there are 275 million people in the world who speak French?
 Alongside the fact that it’s spoken on four continents, it’s well known as one of the top languages in the world of art, food, culture, fashion and music! (why not check out these French songs to start you off?)
 C'est parti!

-In this complete guide to French, we’ll share loads of tips, advice and useful links to help you learn.
+In this complete guide to French, we’ll share loads of tips, advice and useful links to help you immerse yourself in French effectively.
 Don’t worry if you struggle to remember everything we talk about - we’ll summarise at the end (and maybe you should bookmark this page, just in case!)

 Learning any language is worth your time!
 Whether it’s French or another language, learning a language allows you to connect with people from all over the world, experience different cultures and help with a bit of brain training all at the same time!
 We’re living in an increasingly globalised world, so learning another language like French can help you to boost your career and the likelihood of finding a new job, make travelling much easier and it opens you up to a world of new entertainment, like music, art, books and films.
 Trust us, it's definitely worth it.

 France is divided into 22 different regions, all offering something different.
 The variety and choice of the country alone is a great reason to learn French.The main benefit that springs to mind when thinking of reasons to learn French is the fact that you’ll be able to connect with millions of people around the world.
 But outside of that, there are several more top reasons to learn French: